A trip to Kelowna would not be complete without taking the time to search for the legendary Ogopogo that reputedly resides in Okanagan Lake.

 Stories date back thousands of years where the Interior Salish First Nation people spoke of N’ha-a-itk, the spirit of the lake.
 Stories of N'ha-a-itk changed over the years as European settlers transformed the stories they heard into a creature, which later became known as Ogopogo, and the purported sightings over the years continue to strengthen the legend.
-To “see” Ogopogo for yourself, be sure to visit the statue of the creature found on Bernard Avenue near Kelowna’s City Park.
+To “see” Ogopogo for yourself, be sure to visit the statue on Bernard Avenue near Kelowna’s City Park.

 How Ogopogo has been described